-With the December release of Star Wars: Episode 9 - The Rise of Skywalker nearly upon us, many fans gearing up for the final piece of the Skywalker saga by marathoning the entire franchise.
-Of course, this includes the non-saga standalones Rogue One and Solo, but for a truly complete experience, the animated series The Clone Wars and Rebels should also be included.
+If you've ever tried to marathon the entire Skywalker story, you know this binge can be an epic journey.
+Of course, this includes the Skywalker films, and the non-saga standalones Rogue One and Solo.
+But for a truly complete experience, the animated series The Clone Wars and Rebels should also be included.

 While The Clone Wars slots firmly between Attack of the Clones and Revenge of the Sith, Star Wars: Rebels is a little bit more of a unique beast.
 Chronologically, it takes place five years before Rogue One (but after Solo), but it’s also a bridge between pretty much every part of Star Wars.